hyunkyu-Park/MINI_instagram/README.md

 ## Introduction
 This project begins with server-side dynamic pages and is currently undergoing refactoring to transition into client-side dynamic pages.
-This is single page application and it consists of a total of 11 webpages(in users view), each focusing on specific functionalities.
+This is single page application and it consists of a total of 11 webpages(in users view), each focusing on specific functionalities

 ## Features and Structure
    <pre>
 1. Account Creation
-  • Allows users to create a new account.
+  • Allows users to create a new account
 2. Login
-  • Allows users to log in.
+  • Allows users to log in
 3. Main Feed
-  • Presents the user's main feed with infinite scroll functionality.
+  • Presents the user's main feed with infinite scroll functionality
 4. Account Deletion
-  • Enables users to delete their accounts.
+  • Enables users to delete their accounts
 5. Account Information Modification
-  • Provides a page for users to modify their account information.
+  • Provides a page for users to modify their account information
 6. New User Recommendations
-  • Recommends new users to the current user.
+  • Recommends new users to the current user
 7. Followers
-  • Shows the list of followers for a user.
+  • Shows the list of followers for a user
 8. Following
-  • Displays the list of users being followed by a user.
+  • Displays the list of users being followed by a user
 9. Password Modification
-  • Provides a page for users to modify their passwords.
+  • Provides a page for users to modify their passwords
 10. Post Detail
-  • Shows detailed information about a specific post.
+  • Shows detailed information about a specific post
 11. User Page
-  • Displays a page for a specific user.
+  • Displays a page for a specific user
 </pre>

 ## Technology Stack